Python-GIS-book/site/source/part1/chapter-02/md/01-data-manipulation.md

 warm_temps.iloc[0, -1] = 17.5
 ```

-As we can see, now we did not receive any warnings, and it would be safe to continue working with this selection without needing to worry that there are some "hidden linkages" between our DataFrames that could cause issues.
+As we can see, now we did not receive any warnings, and it would be safe to continue working with this selection without needing to worry that there are some "hidden linkages" between our DataFrames that could cause issues (we discuss more about this in the next section).

 #### Check your understanding